Eyelid Reconstruction: Important Information When Considering Surgery

 Meanwhile, if patients are facing more problems with the lower eyelid and the skin beneath it (and, usually baggy eyes), then they should consider their nonsurgical options.
 Besides eyelid reconstruction, patients may opt for skin rejuvenation of some form, or even fillers to even out the gradient of their cheeks.

-Interested in eyelid surgery but not sure if it’s the right option for you?
+Interested in eyelid surgery but not sure if its the right option for you?
 Call Rostami OPC today to schedule your appointment and get more information.